csu125008/git/readme.txt

- this is my first git.
+ This is my first git.
+ A change is happening this moment...